Explore by Category:

 Even if the front end receives many requests, it does not affect the back end as much because they are no longer so tightly coupled.
 You have the freedom to experiment and can implement new interfaces and new functionality faster.
 Development becomes much more efficient as teams can work in parallel.
 Due to the nature of this solution, UI changes can be implemented without having to test all the logic in the backend.

-As a bodiless frontend, Vue Storefront fits into the Composable Commerce trend of allowing companies to try the best from a single vendor without licensing restrictions.
+As a frontend platform , Vue Storefront fits into the Composable Commerce trend of allowing companies to try the best from a single vendor without licensing restrictions.
 The bodiless frontend combined with Headless CMS opens a path to omnichannel sales.
 It enables retailers to capture the entire, highly complex Buyer's Journey and deliver a consistent commerce experience regardless of where and when the customer interacts with the brand.

 To bring the e-store to life, retailers need a front-end and a back-end, but - in most cases - these decisions are not the last to be made.